davidthings/spokefpga/docs/_pages/pipelines.md

 ### Pipe Specifications

+Visually, the convention of the thicker lines is a simpler way to draw pipelines.
 How can we help ourselves in code too?
 In almost any other language a data structure would be the natural way to handle this situation.
 Put all the fields into a structure and pass it around as one unified object.
 The compiler might even type check it for us if we're so lucky.
 The (very) bad news is that Verilog does not permit structures.
 They are one of the benefits of System Verilog, but questions about uniform support for System Verilog in Vendor and OSS tools results in smirks and head shakes.

 So what can we do in Verilog itself?
 The one thing Verilog does allow is arrays of wires, so could we try to do that?